openedx/docs.openedx.org/source/documentors/references/doc_templates.rst

 Content Links at the top of a Topic
 ***********************************

-If you have a long topic with meaning Heading 2s, you can use the **contents** directive at the top of the topic to provide links to the different sections (as shown at the top of this topic).
+If you have a long topic with several Heading 2s, you can use the **contents** directive at the top of the topic to provide links to the different sections (as shown at the top of this topic).

 Copy the contents directive as needed.